Prepare for semester

 UQ Library

-If you're studying on campus, we recommend you take a Library tour for an in-person introduction to library spaces and services.
-Our friendly student tour guides provide tours of different Library locations regularly during Orientation week.
-If you’re studying externally, our website has all the information you need.
+If you're studying on campus, take a Library tour to learn about our library spaces and resources.
+Our friendly student guides regularly provide tours of different Library locations regularly during Orientation week.

 See UQ Library’s services for students